 What if I have more questions?

 If you want to know more about homelessness generally, Council to Homeless Persons has information on their website.

-For a personal perspective, CHP’s Peer Education and Support Program members have been homeless and are available to talk to your group or organisation about their experiences.
+For a personal perspective, CHP’s Peer Education and Support Program members have experience of homelessness and are available to talk to your group or organisation.